 - Contrasting Colors for Either Sheet

-With our process of Technical TwinSheet Thermoforming®, we have stretched the limits of regular Twin Sheet forming, allowing us to meet significantly higher tolerances in trim and molding.
+With our process of Technical TwinSheet Thermoforming®, we have stretched the limits of regular Twin Sheet vacuum forming, thus enabling us to meet significantly higher tolerances in trim and molding.
 Moreover, we have developed the tooling and knowledge to hide the parting line, allowing us to produce very cosmetic parts.

-The Twin Sheet Process possesses the following advantages over blow-molding and rotomolding
+The Twin Sheet Thermoforming Process possesses the following advantages over blow-molding and rotomolding

 |COMPARED TO BLOW-MOLDING||COMPARED TO ROTOMOLDING|